-Microbiological Contaminants Sample Date Highest No. of Detections No. of months in violation MCL MCLG Typical source of Bacteria Total Coliform Bacteria (state Total Coliform Rule) (in a month) Zero Zero 1 positive monthly sample (a) 0 Naturally present in the environment Fecal Coliform or E. coli (state Total Coliform Rule) 2020 2020 (in the year) Zero Zero A routine sample and a repeat sample are total coliform positive, and one of these is also fecal coliform or E. coli positive Human and animal fecal waste E. coli (federal Revised Total Coliform Rule) (in the year) Zero Zero (b) 0 Human and animal fecal waste
+Microbiological Contaminants Sample Date Highest No. of Detections No. of months in violation MCL MCLG Typical source of Bacteria Total Coliform Bacteria 2022 (in a month) Zero Zero N/A 0 Naturally present in environment E. coli 2022 (in the year) Zero Zero (a) 0 Human and animal fecal waste